 In 2006 I started Monochrome and now, ten years later, it has become the most widely read magazine focused exclusively on high-end watches.
-Monochrome’s readership is global, with significant representation in the world’s major capitals and financial centers.
+Monochrome’s readership is global, with significant representation in the world’s major capitals and financial centres.

-What sets us apart is that we love to explain, educate and share passion for technically complex aspects and the beauty hand-finished mechanical movements.
+What sets us apart is that we love to explain, educate and share the passion for technically complex aspects and the beauty hand-finished mechanical movements.
 Not everyone understands the nitty gritty of a constant force mechanism, a tourbillon and a perpetual calendar, and many technical aspects remain ‘abracadabra’.
 That’s why we explain everything in a way that it becomes easy to understand.

 With our team of experts, we hope to serve you the most interesting stories and the most beautiful watches.
-Monochrome has a small team of passionate and knowledgable watch experts and I’m happy to introduce them to you.
+Monochrome has a small team of passionate and knowledgeable watch experts and I’m happy to introduce them to you.

 Founder and editor-in-chief

-Brice Goulard is based in Tours, France, and before becoming a full time watch nerd he worked as an investment banker.
+Brice Goulard is based in Tours, France, and before becoming a full-time watch nerd he worked as an investment banker.
 For him, everything began with an old mechanical chronograph at the age of 15.
 Since that time, he manages to keep in touch with everything related to watches.
 Two main interests for Brice: vintage aviation chronographs and moon-phase watches as a collector and Haute Horology as a passion.
-He has a strong taste for aesthetics and loves beauty of mechanics!
+He has a strong taste for aesthetics and loves the beauty of mechanics!